-Recent and current research in the Division and in the Department relevant to obstetric anesthesia include a variety of studies of drug combinations and techniques for labor analgesia and post-partum pain relief, a program of research into the role of genetic polymorphisms on pregnancy complications, preterm and term labor and delivery, and response to anesthesia and postoperative analgesia, and studies of gender differences in pain sensitivity and some recent work on the molecular basis of weight regulation in pregnancy.
-In addition, we have what we believe is still the only labor suite in the United States that utilizes an electronic anesthesia record for all cases, including labor analgesia cases, which includes automated acquisition of maternal and fetal data into the anesthesia record and a digital database, which is a valuable resource for “health service delivery” research and other “data mining.”
+Recent and current research in the Division and in the Department relevant to obstetric anesthesia includes a variety of studies of drug combinations and techniques for labor analgesia and post-partum pain relief, a program of research into the role of genetic polymorphisms on pregnancy complications, preterm and term labor and delivery, and response to anesthesia and postoperative analgesia, and some recent work on the molecular basis of weight regulation in pregnancy and novel molecular pathways governing uterine contractility.
+Faculty in the Department have recently received funding for research projects examining epigenetics (DNA methylation patterns) related to opioid use during pregnancy and epigenetics of post-partum preeclampsia, as well as an educational research project comparing the effectiveness of high-fidelity simulation to a computer-based “serious game” in resident training.
+In addition, we use an electronic anesthesia record for all cases, including labor analgesia; this includes automated acquisition of maternal and fetal data into the anesthesia record and a digital database, which is a valuable resource for “health service delivery” research and other “data mining.”

-Over the past 10 years, abstracts from the Division have won the “Best Paper of the Meeting” award at the annual meeting of the Society for Obstetric Anesthesia and Perinatology (SOAP) 4 times, and Best Paper at the International Society for Anesthetic Pharmacology once.
-Some recent publications by faculty in the Division can give prospective Fellows some idea of what the areas of interest and active investigation are.
+Abstracts from the Division have won the “Best Paper of the Meeting” award at the annual meeting of the Society for Obstetric Anesthesia and Perinatology (SOAP) and Best Paper at the International Society for Anesthetic Pharmacology.
+Some recent publications by faculty in the Division can give prospective Fellows an idea of the areas of interest and active investigation.

 At Columbia, we have two L&D suites.
-The one at the main campus, where a Fellow would spend 80-90% of his/her time, has about 4500 deliveries, very high risk, both because many of the low-risk patents are delivered at the other "community hospital" L&D suite, and because we are the major children's hospital for New York (a catchment area of 16 million) so we get all kinds of interesting “fetal cases” sent here.
-We have become a referral center for patients with abnormal placental implantation (accrete/percreta), and are caring for 2-3 of these patents a month in 2011-2012.
+The one at the main campus, where a Fellow spends 95% of his/her time, has about 4500 deliveries, very high risk, both because many of the low-risk patients are delivered at the other "community hospital" L&D suite, and because we are the major children's hospital for New York (a catchment area of 16 million) so all kinds of interesting “fetal cases” sent here.
+We have become a referral center for patients with abnormal placental implantation (accreta/percreta), and are caring for 1-2 of these patients a month.
 The low-risk suite at the Allen Hospital of NewYork Presbyterian/Columbia, about 3 miles north of the main campus, delivers about 2500 annually.

-We have a group of 8 OB Anesthesia faculty who cover our main L&D 24/7, and provide daytime and some night coverage at the Allen Hospital, so it is a relatively small group resulting in consistency in practice and education for residents and Fellows.
-The clinical Fellows role is to help organize and supervise residents, facilitate clinical research projects (and thereby learn how to do them), and see most of the complicated consultation patients.
+We have a group of 10 OB Anesthesia faculty who cover our main L&D 24/7, and provide daytime and some night coverage at the Allen Hospital, so it is a relatively small group resulting in consistency in practice and education for residents and Fellows.
+The clinical Fellow's role is to help organize and supervise residents, facilitate clinical research projects (and thereby learn how to do research), and see most of the complicated consultation patients.

 Fellows are usually assigned 3 night calls per month, exclusively in the Labor and Delivery Suite (no OR call).
-Fellows will participate in 2-week rotations in Maternal Fetal Medicine to see what our colleagues are seeing in early pregnancy that we hear about later (and to get to know the physicians on the MFM service early in the Fellowship), and 2 weeks in Neonatology/NICU, days to a week in the NICU, coming to births and cesareans and consultations with the neonatologists, to get training in neonatal resuscitation and other aspects of neonatal care.
+Fellows will participate in a 2-week rotation in Maternal Fetal Medicine to see what our colleagues are seeing in early pregnancy that we hear about later (and to get to know the physicians on the MFM service early in the Fellowship), they will rotate to perinatal clinic, ultrasound and MFM physician offices.
+Fellows also participate in a 2-week neonatology/NICU rotation where they will spend time in the NICU, assist with neonatal resuscitation at vaginal and cesarean births, consult with neonatologists, and obtain neonatal resuscitation certification.